open-dxp/data-hub-bundle/README.md

 ## Features in a Nutshell
 - Easy-to-configure interface layer for data delivery and consumption
-- Tool of choice to connect Pimcore to any other systems and applications besides internal PHP API - whether they are backend applications like ERP systems or frontend applications like your storefront
+- Tool of choice to connect OpenDXP to any other systems and applications besides internal PHP API - whether they are backend applications like ERP systems or frontend applications like your storefront
 - Multiple endpoints definition for different use cases and target/source systems
 - Central and easy-to-use GUI to transform and prepare data for defined endpoints
 - To-be-exposed data restriction to endpoints by defining workspaces and schemas.